edgedb/easy-edgedb/chapter9/index.md

 select <cal::local_date>'1893-07-08';
 ```

-But we imagined before that our dates and datetimes are being generated from a source that gives us individual numbers instead of strings, so we will continue to use that method.
+But we decided before that the dates and datetimes in our game are being generated from a source that gives us individual numbers instead of strings, so we will continue to use that method.

 Now we can update the `Crewman` objects.
 We'll give them all the same date to keep things simple: